kamerynjw/kamerynjw.github.io/blog.md

   </ul>
 </div>

-  (I am currently in the progress of porting content over from <a href="https://kamerynblog.wordpress.com">my old site</a>.
+  (For blog posts from before summer 2018, see <a href="https://kamerynblog.wordpress.com">my old site</a>.
 If something is not yet here you should look there.)